Drassil/git-wiki-theme/index.md

 It means:

-* Better collaboration possibilities instead of integrated github wiki, thanks to forks, pull-requests and roles.
+* Better collaboration possibilities (than github wiki ) thanks to forks, pull-requests and roles.
 * You can customize your wiki as you want with stylesheets and even change the layout
 * No database! just static files that can be downloaded in few seconds
 * Markdown and html mixed together!